Designed by doctors, shaped by you

 • Reducing the secretion of glucagon, a hormone that can raise blood sugar

-• Reducing appetite by slowing the emptying of your stomach and acting on receptors in the brain to help you feel full
+• Reducing appetite by slowing gastric emptying (how quickly food moves through the stomach) and acting on receptors in the brain to help you feel full

-• Boosting the growth of beta cells, the cells in your pancreas that make insulin
+• Boosting the growth of beta cells in the pancreas that make insulin

-While Ozempic is technically a diabetes drug, it’s often prescribed off-label as a weight loss drug.
+Although Ozempic is technically a diabetes medication, it’s often prescribed off-label as a weight loss drug.
 Off-label use means a licensed healthcare provider prescribes a medication to treat something it’s not FDA-approved for.

 And if so, why does Ozempic make you tired?
 You can absolutely start to feel tired while taking Ozempic.
-However, fatigue is actually a pretty rare side effect of Ozempic.
+However, feelings of fatigue are actually a pretty rare side effect of Ozempic — at least in terms of reported side effects.

 Fatigue isn’t listed as one of the common side effects of Ozempic.
 According to its prescribing information, 0.4 percent or more of participants reported experiencing fatigue in clinical trials.

-We don’t really know why exactly people feel tired while taking Ozempic.
-But there are several possible explanations to consider.
+We don’t really know why exactly people feel tired while taking Ozempic, though there are several possible explanations to consider.
+Let’s go over these now.

 Ozempic Fatigue From Reduced Calorie Intake

 Ozempic lowers your appetite.
-It does this by acting on receptors in your brain that control satiety (fullness) and also by slowing the emptying of your stomach.
+It does this by acting on receptors in the brain that control satiety (fullness) and by slowing the emptying of the stomach.

 Semaglutide Fatigue From Lower Blood Sugar

-Ozempic is, first and foremost, a diabetes drug.
-One of its many effects is to lower blood sugar levels.
+Ozempic is, first and foremost, a diabetes medication.
+One of its many effects is lowering blood sugar levels.

 When you start taking Ozempic, your blood sugar levels may become lower than you’re used to.